szydek/seqtweak/README.md

 4. Once the MIDI notes are captured, play either the existing clip or create new clips with different rhythm patterns to control how the captured notes are played
 5. OPTIONAL: If you have a Novation LaunchControl XL controler, you can use the Max MIDI Sender / Reciever directly after SeqTweak to the second MIDI track set to send to a desired user channel for the LaunchControl XL.

-**WIP / TODO:**
+**WIP:**
-Finish up work on reverse order playback mode, additional MIDI mapping options, better documentation
+Finish up work on reverse order playback mode, additional MIDI mapping options, better documentation / explanations of how it works.

+**BUGS:**
+Note-Offs may not be working as expected.